+Vocabulary:

-I have learnt to become more secure in my knowledge of chronology and can place periods of history I have learnt about accurately on a timeline.
-I have learnt to confidently make links between areas of history I have studied, identifying differences and similarities between them Vocabulary: I have learnt to remember and use a range of names and words from the areas I have studied in Year 4 as well as remembering some names and words from previous study.
-I have learnt to generally use words and phrases to indicate time, talking about decades, centuries, millennium etc. I have learnt to understand a few words related to history in general as well as periods of history e.g. empire, parliament, civilisation etc. I have learnt to ask questions to develop my understanding.
+I have learnt to remember and use names and words from the greas I have studied in Year 5 as well as remembering some names and words from previous study.
+I have learnt to use words and phrases to indicate time, talking about decades, centuries, millennium etc. I have learnt to understand some words related to history in general, as well as periods of history e.g. empire, parliament, civilisation etc. I have learnt to question to develop my understanding and also ask questions about what people have said.
+I have learnt to challenge sources of information.

-- I have learnt to challenge sources of information. - I have learnt to organise some information that is purposeful for responding to or asking questions.
+I have learnt to make purposeful selections about information I wish to include in responses.
+I have learnt to organise information purposefully when responding to or asking questions.
 Knowledge:

-I have learnt to remember a range of key facts and information from areas of study in Year 4 and can remember a few facts from previous areas of study.
-I have learnt to understand how our knowledge of history is developed through a range of sources.
-I have learnt to use at least one type of source of information confidently and begin to use at least two different types of sources e.g. books, internet, visual clips Opportunities for teaching diversity, equality and expanding cultural capital: - Encourage students to appreciate the diversity of cultures and understand that the Roman Empire was just one of the many fascinating civilizations that existed. - Introduce key vocabulary related to diversity and equality - Provide opportunities for children to explore and celebrate different cultural practises within ancient Rome such as the Gladiators - Promote empathetic understanding by discussing the impact of the colonization on Roman culture and the importance of preserving indigenous cultures today Key Historical Concepts:
+I have learnt to remember key facts and information from areas of study in Year 5 and can remember information from previous areas of I have learnt to build my understanding of how our knowledge of history is developed, identifying how a range of sources build up my knowledge and understanding.
+I have learnt to access different sources, including using books, the internet, film clips and direct sources such as letters, diaries etc. Opportunities for teaching diversity, equality and expanding cultural capital: - Concepts: Encourage students to appreciate the diversity of cultures and understand that the Roman Empire was just one of the many fascinating civilizations that existed. - Introduce key vocabulary related to diversity and equality - Provide opportunities for children to explore and celebrate different cultural practises within ancient Rome such as the Gladiators - Promote empathetic understanding by discussing the impact of the colonization on Roman culture and the importance of preserving indigenous cultures today What you will learn by the end of this unit: